peverall/Project-Zassests-v1/README.md

 # HOW TO RUN THE APPLICATION
 To run the application, follow these stesp:
-1. Clone the repo and install Node dependencies using the command:
+1. Clone the repo, navigate into the "server" directory and install Node dependencies using the command:
     "npm install cors dotenv express mongodb" for the server side.
 This would be done in the server root folder.
+    Also be sure to add the ".env" file to the "server" directory.

-2. Install Node dependencies on the Angular client side along with Angular CLI using the commmand:
+2. Navigate into the "client" directory and install Node dependencies on the Angular client side along with Angular CLI using the commmand:
         "npm install -g @angular/cli"
         THEN
         npm install